Pandastyler/AsuraToon_Endscreen_Remove/README.md

 	eval(Http.responseText);
 };

-It might not be amazing code but it runs it.
+It might not be amazing code but it mostly works.

 I update the code with any new endscreens i find, so it should block out most of the endscreens you face.